Title: Purchasing Procedures

 Department heads are authorized to spend up to the amount in their budget for business items as specified in their budget.
 Department heads can delegate spending authority, but are ultimately responsible for monitoring their budgets and making sure that all purchases hitting their budgets are reasonable, authorized business purchases.

 No individual has the authority to enter into contracts for the purchase of goods or services, or to otherwise obligate St. Olaf College in any way for a financial indebtedness unless specifically authorized to do so by the Board of Regents, the President, or the Vice President and Chief Financial Officer.
+This is specified in the Procedures for Pledging of College Assets.

 Special care must be taken to avoid conflict, or the appearance of conflict, between one’s own and the College’s interests.
 All purchases must comply with state laws, federal laws and guidance, and all St. Olaf College policies.
+Please see the Policy on Conflict of Financial Interest for Employees for more information.

 Who needs to know these Procedures